Have you ever considered spending Christmas in New Orleans?

 The tours include homes in many styles across the French Quarter, Bywater, Uptown and Faubourg St. John.

 EVEN MORE WAYS TO ENJOY CHRISTMAS IN NEW ORLEANS

 Still not enough to get you in the holiday spirit?
 Try these other events:

+As I mention above, we are not locals…so we stayed at the luxurious Ritz-Carlton, New Orleans.
 First, Ritz-Carlton is unmatched in service, and I adore how they welcome families.
 It’s a name I always respect.

 Second, this hotel sits in the heart of the action, in the French Quarter, right on Canal Street and only blocks away from the ever-important Cafe Du Monde.

 The Papa Noel Package includes deluxe accommodations, two welcome cocktails (yay!) and complimentary valet.

 While you are there, pick from several great family activities…

 - Holiday Tea includes a visit from Mr Kringle, plus cookie decorating, viewing The Ritz-Carlton’s one of a kind gingerbread display, and other holiday surprises for kiddos.

 - Papa Noel Tea is fun for kids right before the Big Day, and includes cookie decorating, festive crafts and plenty of holiday cheer.
 Bring the entire family because Papa Noel will be visiting with each guest.